 - practicing sexual monogamy

-- using extra precautions if you’re HIV-positive (Your chance of contracting the hepatitis C virus is much higher if you have HIV.)
+- using extra precautions if you’re HIV-positive, as your chance of contracting HCV is much higher if you have HIV

 If you have hepatitis C, you should be honest with all sexual partners about your status.
 This ensures that you’re both taking the proper precautions to prevent transmission.

 You can learn more on Healthline’s page about dating with hepatitis C.

 If a person has ever contracted HCV, their body will make antibodies to fight against the virus.
 The anti-HCV test looks for these antibodies.

 If a person tests positive for antibodies, doctors usually recommend more tests to see if that person has active hepatitis C. The test is called an RNA or PCR test.

 You should visit your doctor regularly to have an STI screening if you’re sexually active.
 Some viruses and infections, including hepatitis C, may not cause symptoms for several weeks after exposure.